 Get your apps ready for iOS 8 by downloading and building with the iOS 8 SDK and Xcode 6 from the Mac App Store.
 With Xcode 6 and iOS 8, Swift is now final, and you can submit your iOS apps written with Swift to the App Store.

 iOS 8 introduces a huge set of APIs and services, so you can create new categories of apps and features.
 Here are some of the most exciting new capabilities we’re unlocking.

-Starting early 2015, you will be able to deliver innovative new experiences on Apple Watch that reimagine and enhance the functionality of your iPhone apps.
+Deliver innovative new experiences on Apple Watch that reimagine and enhance the functionality of your iPhone apps.
 WatchKit provides three opportunities to extend your iPhone app to Apple Watch: WatchKit apps, Glances, and actionable notifications.